 At some points, you have great views of the surrounding mountains towering above gently sloping fields below.

 On the way back down you pass by a dam.
 You are allowed to swim here and it’s a very refreshing cool off!
 It’s also in a lovely location though there’s no nearby shade.

 Soon you return towards the farm and reach your car where you started.
 If you’re hungry, why not buy some more dried fruit!

 Find out more about Tulbagh here.

-We did this hike near the end of our two-month road trip around South Africa which we wrote up as a book, Chasing Ostriches.
+We did the Murludi Fruit Farm Hike near the end of our two-month road trip around South Africa which we wrote up as a book, Chasing Ostriches*.
 Discover many other amazing places in South Africa and see more photos here.